serpent213/clojexcms/README.md

 # clojexcms – Clojure(Script) Example CMS

 Developed for the [:clojureD conference](http://www.clojured.de) 2015, "Web Applications by Example", Steffen Beyer.
+Slides for the talk are [here](https://github.com/improper/clojexcms-slides-v3).

 Use this project as an example or as template for your own developments.